 If employees have been underperforming, performance improvement plans are sometimes the best option.
 This process can be awkward for managers as well as employees, but the right approach can reduce everyone’s discomfort and contribute to better employee alignment.
-Here are four tips for increasing the chances that your employees will react constructively when you have to put them on a PIP:
+Here are four tips for increasing the chances that your employees will react constructively when you have to put them on a performance improvement plan:

 Provide specific factual documentation

-To keep the discussion focused and avoid sidetracking into argument, it’s important to cite exact dates and descriptions of problem episodes.
+To keep the discussion focused and avoid sidetracking into argument, it’s important to cite exact dates and descriptions of problem episodes when reviewing a performance improvement plan.
 The most concise format for documentation includes a description of the behavior or product that was expected, an outline of what the employee actually did, and a list of the consequences of the employee’s actions.
 In addition, if any earlier remedy or consequences were put in place as a consequence of that episode, it is important to include a notation of those.

 Schedule face-to-face meetings